 PFA Mandatory Firearms Relinquishment

-Also, the judge must order the Defendant to turn over all firearms, other weapons, and ammunition within 24 hours if the court enters a final PFA Order against the defendant after an adjudicated hearing.
+Also, the judge must order the Defendant to hand over all firearms, other weapons, and ammunition within 24 hours if the court enters a final PFA Order against the Defendant after a contested hearing.

 - The county Sheriff’s Department